 We are a sleep deprived generation.
 We take pride in the fact that we are too busy to sleep.
-We know those all-night Netflix and Chill marathons aren’t helping us at all.
-We’re all guilty of skipping on sleep.
+We know those all-night Netflix and Chill-marathons aren’t helping us at all.
+We’re all guilty of cutting down on sleep.
 With crazy work hours, long commutes, social media and the overwhelming number of things to do, why would we waste our time sleeping, right?
 Well, our fumbling fingers that reach out for the snooze button every morning would disagree.

 To start with, we need to stop feeding this mantra to our sleepy selves.
 Hitting the snooze button is quite harmful for the heart, according to a recent study.
 Neuroscientists have gone to the extent of terming it “cardiovascular assault”, according to The Independent.

 Professor Matthew Walker, who teaches at the University of California’s Centre for Human Sleep Science, warns that a sudden alarm to wake one up from deep sleep is as it is bad for the heart.
 Add to it some snoozing and voila!
 You’ve just arrived at the unhealthy-heart party.

 Also Read : Broken Sleep Is Worse Than No Sleep

 If alarming your heart, quite literally, were not bad enough, using the snooze feature means you will repeatedly inflict that cardiovascular assault again and again within a short span of time.Dr Matthew Walker to The Independent